Bunge (BG) Q3 2017 Results - Earnings Call Transcript

 Soren W. Schroder - Bunge Ltd.

 Yeah, it's a little bit of both.
-Some of it is – I don't know, Thom, help me out $25 million, $30 million of that is probably Q3 relative to expectations and the rest is Q4.
+Some of it is – I don't know, Thom, help me out $25 million, $30 million of that is probably Q3 relative to expectations, and the rest is Q4.

 Thomas Michael Boehlert - Bunge Ltd.